What travelers need to know about the Boeing 737 Max 9 grounding

 United canceled 229 mainline flights on Monday, representing about 8% of its schedule, according to FlightAware.
 The carrier has been using other types of aircraft, where possible, to avoid cancellations.

-Alaska Airlines, which has fewer types of planes in its fleet compared with United, canceled 143 flights, about a fifth of the day's schedule.
+Alaska Airlines, which has fewer types of planes in its fleet compared to United, canceled 143 flights, about one-fifth of the day's schedule.

 United scrubbed 385 flights over the weekend, while Alaska canceled 328 flights.